 Mr. Chen, a resident of Shanghai, pointed out: “All the residents took them away.
 After they took them away, they handed over all the keys.
 Dabai came to the door and sprayed the whole room with potion.
 The bed, floor, furniture, and the refrigerator were all sprayed with potion, and all the frozen meat was thrown out.
 Throw it on the ground and spray all the medicine in the refrigerator.”

-Mr. Chen said that everyone was surprised that they could do this to such a degree, “When people come back from quarantine, two weeks later, (the food) is moldy, smelly, maggots grow, and the house is full of flies, and people are pissed off. , back home with maggots and being sprayed with poison, really crazy.”
+Mr. Chen said that everyone was surprised that they might do this to such a degree, “When people come back from quarantine, two weeks later, (the food) is moldy, smelly, maggots grow, and the house is full of flies, and people are pissed off. , back home with maggots and being sprayed with poison, really crazy.”

 “What is happening in Shanghai now is unprecedented, and it will definitely be a stain when it is recorded in history in the future,” said Mr. Chen.
 Current affairs commentator Wang He said, “Dabai”‘s measures are indeed extreme, and they evoke memories of the Cultural Revolution.
 In a sense, China’s current practice is also a resurgence of the Cultural Revolution.